Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 They asked me if I had a picture of her in my wallet.
 No, but I told them they could go see us on

 the Internet together.
 This didn't work.
-The picture on the Internet might be a fake!
+After all, the picture on the

 "Well, so could the picture in my wallet!"
 I replied.
 They didn't like that